44 minute read

 Gene expression plots

+These are the exact same type of plot as the right side of the dashboard above, except these are static instead of interactive.
 Gene expression plots visualize how a gene’s expression varies across conditions or samples, helping identify trends, variability, and potential differential expression.
 Higher expression levels indicate greater transcript abundance, while statistical comparisons (e.g., boxplots, dot plots) help assess significance between groups.

-# Plot counts highest foldChange gene
+# Plot counts: highest foldChange gene

 ens <- rownames(res)[which.max(res$log2FoldChange)]